 In the early 1990s, GISMAN was acknowledged as a pioneering designer and manufacturer of modular plastic navigational buoys (with rotational moulding polyethylene float).

-- GISMAN generates more than 80% of its turnover on international markets.
+- 80%: GISMAN’s average turnover on international markets.

 GISMAN provides a global offer / overall solution to its clients with high quality service and commitment, from preliminary survey to supply and commissioning of the equipment.
 Our comprehensive range of equipment is able to meet all types of requirements.